Main Navigation

 Department of Anthropology

 I received my MS degree at The George Washington University’s Center for the Advanced Study of Human Paleobiology (CASHP), where my interest in the intersection of human evolution and ecology began.
 During my master's degree, I worked on paleoecological research in Eastern Africa.
 As I begin my doctoral research with Dr. Tyler Faith at the University of Utah, I plan to investigate the impacts of climate change and human impacts on past large mammal extinction events in South Africa.
-I hope that an improved understanding of past extinction events will contribute towards conservation efforts and policy decisions aiming to sustain biodiversity into the future
+I hope that an improved understanding of past extinction events will contribute towards conservation efforts and policy decisions aiming to sustain biodiversity into the future.

 Ishmael Medina headshotIshmael Medina *